jreisinger/docs/data/notes/go/scripting.md

-A simple CLI tool:
+A simple script/CLI tool:

 ```
-// Mygrep reads from STDIN or file(s) and prints lines containing pattern.
+// Grep reads from STDIN or file(s) and prints lines containing pattern.
 package main

 import (